ChrisEssery/group-project/Portfolio/Conclusion.md

 * **(A) Angular** - Angular was used to build the components that formed the front end of our application
 * **(N) NodeJS** - NodeJS was used to implement the backend of our application in the form of our API and the multiplayer functionality of the games

 Generally speaking, we consider our SPA to be responsive.
 The application scales well across a multitude of devices and screen sizes.
 We are aware however, that the responsiveness of the games could be improved.
+Due to the target demographic of the application being the elderly, our design philosophy has revolved around developing an application that is visually clear, simple and easy to use.
+Therefore, we developed the games with the intention of them being used predominantly on laptop and desktop monitor size screens.

 * ***Implement a login, leaderboard and two board games with multiplayer functionality and video chat.***